Andrew Jackson: Nullification crisis

 Jackson had to confront another challenge that had been building up since the beginning of his first term.
 The Tariff of 1828, which had been passed in the last year of Adams' administration, set a protective tariff at a very high rate to prevent the manufacturing industries in the Northern states from having to compete with lower-priced imports from Britain.
-The tariff reduced the income of southern cotton planters: it propped up consumer prices, but not the price of cotton which had severely declined in the previous decade.
+The tariff reduced the income of southern cotton planters: it propped up consumer prices, but not the price of cotton, which had severely declined in the previous decade.
 Immediately after the tariff's passage, the South Carolina Exposition and Protest was sent to the U.S. Senate.
-This document, which had been anonymously written by John C. Calhoun, asserted that the constitution was a compact of individual states and when the federal government went beyond its delegated duties, such as enacting a protective tariff, a state had a right to declare this action unconstitutional and make the act null and void with the borders of that state.
+This document, which had been anonymously written by John C. Calhoun, asserted that the constitution was a compact of individual states and when the federal government went beyond its delegated duties, such as enacting a protective tariff, a state had a right to declare this action unconstitutional and make the act null and void within the borders of that state.

-Jackson suspected Calhoun of writing the Exposition and Protest, and opposed his interpretation.
-Jackson argued that Congress as a whole had full authority to enact tariffs and that a dissenting state was denying the will of the majority.
+Jackson suspected Calhoun of writing the Exposition and Protest and opposed his interpretation.
+Jackson argued that Congress had full authority to enact tariffs and that a dissenting state was denying the will of the majority.
 He also needed the tariff, which generated 90% of the federal revenue, to achieve another of his presidential goals, eliminating the national debt.
 The issue developed into a personal rivalry between the two men.
 For example, during a celebration of Thomas Jefferson's birthday on April 13, 1830, the attendees gave after-dinner toasts.
 Jackson toasted: "Our federal Union: It must be preserved!" – a clear challenge to nullification.
-Calhoun whose toast immediately followed, rebutted: "The Union: Next to our Liberty, the most dear!"
+Calhoun, whose toast immediately followed, rebutted: "The Union: Next to our Liberty, the most dear!"